marinednadude/NOAA-PMEL-OME-Baker-marmam-dLoop-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Baker-marmam-dLoop-PCR-Protocol-BeBOP.md

 probe_ref: not applicable
 probe_conc: not applicable
 commercial_mm: Phusion High-Fidelity PCR Master Mix with HF Buffer (NEB - M0531L)
-custom_mm: PCR reactions were run in 25 uL reaction volumes, with 2 uL of DNA, 12.5 uL of 2X Phusion Master Mix, 6.625 uL of water, 0.625 uL rAlbumin, 0.75 uL DMSO, and 1.25 uL of each primer (10 uM).
+custom_mm: PCR reactions were run in 25 μL reaction volumes, with 2 μL of DNA, 12.5 μL of 2X Phusion Master Mix, 6.625 μL of water, 0.625 μL rAlbumin, 0.75 μL DMSO, and 1.25 μL of each primer (10 μM).
 block_seq: not applicable
 block_ref: not applicable
 block_taxa: not applicable